-Former Madhya Pradesh Chief Minister, Babulal Gaur passes away
+Former Madhya Pradesh chief minister, Babulal Gaur passes away

 Bhopal, Aug 21: Madhya Pradesh former Chief Minister and BJP leader Babulal Gaur, passed away at the Narmada Hospital, this morning.